nadybee/Weather_Dashboard/README.md

 # Weather Dashboard

+## Click here to see the live deployed app: https://nadybee.github.io/Weather_Dashboard/

 ### Module 6 challenge assignment for boot camp.
-Weather Dashboard

 Users can search by city to find the current weather and the 5 day forecast.

-* The weather data is being fetched from https://openweathermap.org/api
+- The weather data is being fetched from https://openweathermap.org/api

-* bootstrap framework for styling
+- bootstrap framework for styling

-* day.js for date formatting
+- day.js for date formatting

 ![alt text](./assets/screenshot.png)